slaeryan/DetectCobaltStomp/README.md

 It should be pretty evident by now that to implement Module Stomping, we need to load a DLL in-memory using one way or the other either by utilizing the Windows loader or by implementing our own loader.

-The author of Cobalt Strike decided to go for the latter option because it's a sensible choice, operationally-reliable, avoids a missing PEB loaded image IoC out-of-the-box and saves from having to implement a full-blown LDR subsystem among other things.
+The author of Cobalt Strike decided to go for the former option because it's a sensible choice, operationally-reliable, avoids a missing PEB loaded image IoC out-of-the-box and saves from having to implement a full-blown LDR subsystem among other things.
 However, it doesn't simply call `LoadLibrary` but rather the `Ex` variant with a special flag(due to stability issues).

 So how exactly does it accomplish this? (in case you haven't already figured it out)
 ```